Part one – What would you like sir

 The first of these is one of the more telling differences for our purposes because it requires an entirely different approach to understanding requirements and defining outcomes and it introduces a whole new level of financial constraints.

 When developing a product, the Analyst/Product manager is often working with a user advocate or product forum to define the desired functionality and get requirements down on paper in the same way as with a system.

-A better process will run Alpha and Beta releases with early adapters in order to learn about how users react to it and make critical changes that improve it’s chances.
+A better process will run Alpha and Beta releases with early adaptors in order to learn about how users react to it and make critical changes that improve it’s chances.
 In an Agile world the Product Owner will release an MVP (Minimum Viable Product) and perhaps then an MMP (Marketable)

 All the time the success or failure of a product rests on the likelihood of the user base receiving it will, perceiving a persuasive benefit and viewing it as value for money.

 The project manager delivering a system on the other hand has the luxury of rolling out a system and only worrying about complaints that threaten it’s ability to deliver.

 The project manager can learn a lot from the product manager in terms of delivering a well received output and maintaining good communications with stakeholders.

 Innovation as opposed to state of the art

 Projects that involve a level of innovation either in terms of process or the technology to drive it will require a different approach and a strong element of prototyping both as proof of concept and as a way of communicating to users a blue skies concept, will generally be the better approach leading to a point where requirements and scope can be nailed down and the process of delivering it can get under way.